 She leaned over the side and squinted.
-There, about 300 yards out stood the mighty supply train, or, what was left of it.
-Its figure cast a long shadow, and she approximated they would only have a few hours more of sunlight.
+There, about 300 yards out, stood the mighty supply train, or what was left of it.
+The figure cast a long shadow, and she approximated they would have a few hours left of sunlight.
 Then they would have to hunker down.
 Something she very much did not want to.
 Thankfully, the area was flat and barren.
 Easily defendable from a fortified position.
 Which made her anxious of any attack coming from the train itself.

 “You guys believe us now, huh?”
-Strawberries asked.
+Strawberries said.

-"Fuckin’ ’ell" Gavin exclaimed.
-"Looks like someone chewed up the car and chundered."
+“Fuckin’ ’ell” Gavin exclaimed.
+“Looks like someone chewed up the car and chundered ’ere.”

 “Creatures for sure,” Barrett declared.

 “They are searching this area.”
 Cas spoke.
-“We are better off if we leave soon.”
+“We are better off leaving soon.”

 Katherine leaped over the side and crouched behind a boulder.
 Rifle in hand.
 The maintenance train stopped right in front of the wreck.
 She scanned the horizon.
 Then the wreckage.
 The wheels were shattered; the exterior bent beyond recognition.